 GROUPBYfunction. - Value positions in local currency and convert them to USD using delayed FX rates.

-TLDR, here is a working spreadsheet with everything discussed below.
+TL;DR: download a working spreadsheet containing everything discussed below.

 1. Activating Stocks Data Types

-The feature is available on Microsoft 365 subscriptions.
-Some users on older semi-annual update channels in enterprises might not see them until IT updates their Office build.
+These data types are available with Microsoft 365 subscriptions.
+Some users on older semi-annual enterprise update channels may not see them until their Office build is updated.

 - Type a MIC code and ticker separated by a colon into a cell (e.g.